suffolklibraries/lgc/content/collections/events/our-day-out.md

     content:
       -
         type: text
-        text: 'Contact Lauren on 01953713390/07359099940 or email lauren@creativeartseast.co.uk for more information or to book a place!'
+        text: 'Contact Lauren on 01953713390/07359099950 or email lauren@creativeartseast.co.uk for more information or to book a place! '
   -
     type: heading
     attrs: